ANDREW SILOW-CARROLL, Editor in Chief

 Marc is JTA’s Copy Editor.
 Prior to joining JTA in 2006, he served 15 years as the assistant managing editor at The New York Jewish Week.
 Marc also has worked as a reporter and editor in news and sports for daily and weekly newspapers in New Jersey.

-GABE FRIEDMAN, Associate Editor for Digital
+GABE FRIEDMAN, Associate News Editor

 Gabe edits The Telegraph and runs JTA’s homepage.
 Prior to joining JTA, Gabe was an arts and culture fellow at the Forward, where he wrote dozens of stories, including a feature on a Jewish family who settled in Pakistan and a profile of the Jewish founder of the popular music venue-bowling alley Brooklyn Bowl.
 Gabe has also been published in The New York Times and is a graduate of the University of Chicago.